 We teach Mathematics 4 times a week through fun and interactive lessons.
 Children will begin the lesson with an interactive starter which may require children to use previous knowledge to answer questions or play a game.
 Or it may be a starter which is teaching a new strategy or concept that the children will begin to use in the lesson to follow.
 We teach from the National Curriculum (2014) through our own scheme of work ensuring that at the end of each term there has been broad coverage of a variety of mathematical areas.
 Teachers monitor and assess children very term and use this to inform future planning and report writing.

-Our Mathematics Coordinator is Sara Shear.
+Our Mathematics Coordinator is Claire Whitehouse.
 Please feel free to see her should you have any questions.